Maqa001/BiBi-indexing/README.md

-# BiBi-indexing
+# BiBi indexing
 BiBi Indexing is a global academic indexing platform dedicated to increasing the visibility, credibility, and impact of scholarly journals across various disciplines.
 With a focus on transparency, accessibility, and quality, BiBi Indexing provides a reliable environment for academic journals to reach a wider research audience.

-🔍 Purpose and Mission
+# 🔍 Purpose and Mission
 The mission of BiBi Indexing is to support academic excellence by offering a robust indexing service that connects high-quality journals with researchers, librarians, and institutions worldwide.
 Our goal is to help scholarly publications improve their discoverability and enhance their academic reputation.

 ✅ Features of BiBi Indexing